These 10 great bench press benefits are why the bench is one of the most popular exercises in the gym.

 Push-Ups VS Bench Press

-Regarding push-ups vs. bench presses, these two exercises use more or less the same muscle groups.
+Regarding pushups vs. bench presses, both exercises primarily target the same muscle groups.

-However, with bench presses, your body remains stationary while your hands (and the weight) moves, while with push-ups, your body moves, and your hands remain stationary.
+However, in bench presses, your body remains stationary while your hands (and the weight) move, whereas in pushups, your body moves while your hands remain stationary.

-Also, with push-ups, while you can make them a little harder by raising your feet, the main method of progression is doing more reps.
+Also, with pushups, you can make them a little more challenging by raising your feet, but the primary method of progression is to do more reps.

 With bench presses, you can do more reps or add more weight.